-Wowza Media Server 3.6 supports the new NVIDIA® graphics cards with the new Kepler GPU architecture to enable accelerated transcoding with Wowza Transcoder AddOn at greater scale and speed.
-These graphics cards incorporate a new hardware-based H.264 video encoder (called NVENC) that's nearly four times faster than legacy CUDA® encoders while consuming less power.
+Wowza Media Server 3.6 leverages the NVIDIA® Encoder (NVENC) API to access the high-performance H.264 hardware video encoder introduced in graphics cards with the new Kepler GPU architecture.
+NVENC-based video encoding is faster and consumes less power than legacy CUDA-based or CPU-based encoding, enabling accelerated transcoding with Wowza Transcoder AddOn at greater scale and speed.
 Support for NVIDIA NVENC accelerated encoding is included in Wowza Media Server 3.6 for 64-bit Windows® and Linux operating systems.
-For more information, see Server Specifications for NVIDIA NVENC acceleration with Wowza Transcoder AddOn.
+For more information, see Server specifications for NVIDIA NVENC and NVIDIA CUDA acceleration with Wowza Transcoder AddOn.